WojtekPachowiak/bvh_anim_parser/README.md

 ## How are rest pose joint rotations calculated?

 # Contributing

-# License
+Everyone's welcome.
+Smash that "New issue" button.

 ## Other repos
 - https://github.com/Wasserwecken/bvhio (Python) - great .bvh parsing library I've used frequently.
 But it's not as fast as I would like for large dataset processing.
 - https://github.com/burtonageo/bvh_anim/tree/master (Rust) - highest starred Rust .bvh parser.
-Seems overengineered and doesn't provide anything that's not already in the HIERARCHY or MOTION section (i.e. doesn't compute rest pose orientations, doesn't do forward kinematics, which allows getting global joint positions/rotations, etc.)
+Seems overengineered and doesn't provide anything that's not already in the HIERARCHY or MOTION section (i.e. doesn't compute rest pose orientations, doesn't do forward kinematics, therefore you can't get global joint positions/rotations, etc.)